bluesliverx/version_utils/README.rst

 Current Status and Roadmap
 --------------------------

+This package is no longer being actively developed, although I will accept quality PRs and include them in new releases.

-Currently, only RPM/Yum style packages are supported, but we have plans to add dpkg/Debian in the near future.
-Development will probably slow from there, although Pacman/Arch and various other distributions are on the radar.
+Currently, only RPM/Yum style packages are supported.
+Feel free to open a PR with support for other package formats if you are interested!

 Note that the ``compare_versions`` function in the ``rpm`` module will probably work for the majority of ``.deb`` package versions.
 However, there are some differences, and it will fail in certain cases.
-Use at your own risk until official support for debian version parsing is released.
+Use at your own risk unless official support for debian version parsing is released.

 Installation